 Historically, stock Android is what you would get on devices in the Nexus line like the Nexus 5x and Nexus 6P.
-While there were some differences in software between the last Nexuses and the first Pixels, now that the Nexus line has been officially deprecated (barring six remaining months or so of security patches) we’ll use the term stock Android to refer to whatever software Google is shipping on its own devices right now.
+While there were some differences in software between the last Nexuses and the first Pixels, now that the Nexus line has been officially deprecated, we’ll use the term stock Android to refer to whatever software Google is shipping on its own devices right now.

 These devices actually get Android directly from Google, so as soon as there’s a change that Google wants to ship out, it comes directly to the phone without delay.
 Naturally, there’s increasing demand for stock Android as it’s bloatware-free, gets updated swiftly, and doesn’t have anything “extra” from an OEM to slow it down.
 They’re not for everyone and some less technical users may prefer to have a bunch of preinstalled apps to avoid needing to download them on the Play Store, but for enthusiasts and moderately capable users, stock Android has a lot to like.